How to Know if Your Digital Marketing is Working

 And there you have it!
 This formula will save you from the data inconsistencies you’ll find in all the different marketing platforms and give you a clear look at true data that you can actually see in your bottom line.
 It will help you to understand how each channel actually impacts your performance, rather than relying on them telling you how.

-This guide is written by Hedgehog, a done with you digital marketing consultancy specialising in small and medium businesses in Australia.
-We offer digital marketing consulting, coaching, and training to help SMBs in-house their digital marketing growth.
+This guide is written by Hedgehog, a Done With You digital marketing consultancy specialising in small and medium businesses in Australia.
+We offer digital marketing consulting, coaching, and training.